 Gx It provides transfer of dynamic QoS control policies (QoS) and charging rules from PCRF to Policy and Charging Enforcement Function (PCEF) in the PDN GW.

+Gxb* It connects the ePDG with the PCRF and transports access information, e.g. the outer header of the IPSec tunnel.
+It is only used for scenarios in which the S9* session is initiated from PCRF when using untrusted access procedures.

 S9 It provides transfer of dynamic QoS control policies (QoS) and charging control information between the Home PCRF and the Visited PCRF in order to support local breakout function.
 In all other roaming scenarios, S9 has functionality to provide dynamic QoS control policies from the HPLMN.